David Slepian: Life and work

 distributed source coding called Slepian–Wolf coding with Jack Keil Wolf (1973).

-He later joined the University of Hawaii.
+He later joined the University of Hawaiʻi.
 His father was Joseph Slepian, also a scientist.
 His wife is the noted children's author Jan Slepian.

-Slepians
+Slepian Functions

 Slepian's joint work with H.J.
 Landau and H.O.
-Pollak on discrete prolate spheroidal wave functions and sequences (DPSWF, DPSS) eventually led to the naming of the sequences as "Slepians".
+Pollak on discrete prolate spheroidal wave functions and sequences (DPSWF, DPSS) eventually led to the naming of the sequences as Slepian functions or "Slepians".
 The naming suggestion was provided by Bob Parker of Scripp's Institute of Oceanography, who suggested that "discrete prolate spheroidal sequences" was a "mouthful".
+The term "prolates" is equally in current use.

-This work was fundamental to the development of the multitaper, where the discrete form are used as an integral component.
+This work was fundamental to the development of the method of multitaper spectral analysis, where the discrete Slepian functions are used as an essential component to provide bias control while reducing estimation variance.